MV10/monkey-hi-hat/README.md

 --help viz                  list --viz command/value options for the current visalizer, if any
 ```

 By default, warnings and errors are written to `mhh.log` in the application directory.
-The log level can be changed although currently the application and its libraries only write events with Warning or Error levels.
+The log level can be changed in `mhh.conf` or on-the-fly with the `--log` switch.
 Microsoft libraries are not wired into the logger at this time.

 As the last two lines note, visualizers may support additional commands.
 At this time only one visualizer supports commands.
 When it's loaded and running, `--help viz` shows: